HoMERNetwork/vocabulary/README.md

 Through a series of surveys we are gradually building this vocabulary.
 We use this repository to share the results of the surveys and to discuss the vocabulary.

 Interested in joining the working group?
-Please send an email to l.vanwissen@uva.nl.
+Join the Discussion Group: https://groups.google.com/g/homer-vocabulary-working-group